What Is Executive Coaching? The Complete 2026 Guide

 Many companies fund executive coaching through Learning & Development budgets, particularly at the VP level and above.
 Ask your manager or HR directly.

-Do I need to be struggling?
+Do I need to be stuck to benefit?

 No. The leaders who get the most from coaching are often already performing well and want to build on that foundation.